MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

---- For deployment, we made our image classification model into a FastAPI application.
-Initially, we tested the deployment locally, ensuring the service was operational on our machines, and then we used Google Cloud Platform (GCP) for deployment.
-Users can make a POST request to the /classify endpoint to invoke the deployed service.
-For example, using the curl command: bashCopy code:
+--- For deployment of prediction we used FastAPI to expose the classifation of images in an OpenAPI compliant way.
+The Streamlit frontend which connects through the predict API to facilitate users to upload images and get the classification.
+This setup enbales the scalability and modularity of the application through the separation of services.
+Both were initialy tested locally and then deployed as Cloud Run Services.
+The predict API service is invoked by the fronten streamlit app and can also be invoked directly using the following command:

-curl -X POST -F "file=@/path/file.jpg" http://127.0.0.1:8000/classify
+curl -X POST -F 'file=@data/example_images/Te-gl_0010.jpg;type=image/jpeg' https://predict-3aoiym5c7a-lz.a.run.app/classify

-This command sends an image file (file.jpg) to the deployed FastAPI application for classification.
-The service then processes the image, predicts its class, and returns the result in JSON format.  ---
+This command sends a POST request to the /classify endpoint with an MRI image file (Te-gl_0010.jpg) to the deployed FastAPI application for classification.

+The reponse is: {"class":"glioma","class_label":0}.
+This means that the image is correctly classified as a glioma tumor, and the class label is 0. ---

 ### Question 23